teamfact/iot-sphero-racing/client/REAMDE.md

 #/examples

-The `examples` dir contains some test files, which you use to verify that everythings is working.
+The `examples` dir contains some test files, which you can use to verify that everythings is working.

 ## examples/race.js